gustafe/microblog/Content/geminirants.md

 * easily varied to produce 10,000 "unique" pictures
 * referencing the ideals of the target: people who aspire to be idle rich assholes

-So creating an NFT concept is akin to being a copyrighter.
+So creating an NFT concept is akin to being a copywrighter.
 Worthy occupation, but hardly on the scale of Michelangelo.

 Another view:
 * 🚀 [left_adjoint on the (ab)use of procedurally generated art for commodity tokens](https://portal.mozz.us/gemini/inconsistentuniverse.space/gemlog/2021-11-21-nftprocgen.gmi) <span class='link_plain'>gemini://inconsistentuniverse.space/gemlog/2021-11-21-nftprocgen.gmi</span>